Patient Factsheet teaser

 Hysteroscopic myomectomy

-This procedure is used for fibroids found in the inside the lining of the uterus.
+This procedure is used for fibroids found inside the lining of the uterus.
 The doctor inserts a lighted telescope (hysteroscope) into the uterus through the vagina.
 He/she fills the uterus with fluid to inflate the uterus.
 Surgical instruments are inserted through a sheath in the hysteroscope to remove the fibroids.
-Generally, patients are sent home the day of surgery and can return to their normal activities within a few days.
+Generally, patients are sent home on the day of surgery and can return to their normal activities within a few days.
 Serious complications are rare and include damage or scarring to the inside cavity of the uterus, electrolyte imbalance (changes in the minerals in the blood system), puncturing the uterus, and bleeding.

 During a robotic procedure, a doctor places a telescope into the abdomen at or above the navel.
 Up to five other small incisions are made to hold the instruments to remove the fibroids.
 The instruments are controlled using robotic instruments.
 For more information about robotic surgery, please see the ASRM fact sheet titled Robotic surgery.
 Patients usually go home the same day or within 24 hours.
 Recovery time is between a few days and a week.